 Checks or electronic (ACH) payments for a student's account should be made payable to Pacific Union College.
 Checks intended for a student's personal use should be made payable to the student and not to Pacific Union College.
 Returned checks or ACH payments are subject to a \$25 charge plus statutory penalties if action to collect becomes necessary.
 Any check returned for reason of "Insufficient Funds" will be re-deposited one time (does not apply to ACH payments).
+Upon receipt of a returned payment, the issuer will be notified and informed they have ten days to make restitution, including any related fees, to prevent further collection activity.
 The only acceptable forms of payments for returned checks are cash, money order, certified bank check, or credit/debit card (Visa, MasterCard, Discover and American Express).